ADVISORI Logo

 What is a Software Bill of Materials (SBOM) and why is it so important for the CRA?

 A Software Bill of Materials (SBOM) is a machine-readable inventory of all software components contained in a product – including open-source libraries, proprietary modules, frameworks, and their dependencies.
 The CRA makes the creation and maintenance of an SBOM mandatory for all products with digital elements.
-The importance of the SBOM stems from its central role in vulnerability management: only when a manufacturer has complete knowledge of which components are included in its products can it identify affected products when a new vulnerability is discovered in a component.
+The importance of the SBOM stems from its central role in vulnerability management: only if a manufacturer has complete knowledge of which components are in its products can it identify affected products when a new vulnerability is discovered in a component.
 A clear example is the Log4j vulnerability of 2021: companies without an SBOM sometimes needed weeks to determine which of their products contained the vulnerable library.
 With an up-to-date SBOM, this analysis is possible within minutes.
 The SBOM must be created in a standardized format – the most common are SPDX (from the Linux Foundation) and CycloneDX (from OWASP).
-It should be automated and integrated into the build process so that a current SBOM is generated with each release.
-Furthermore, the CRA requires that the SBOM be kept up to date throughout the entire product lifecycle – for at least the expected product lifetime or five years, whichever is shorter.
-Integrating a vulnerability feed (for example based on the NVD or OSV) enables proactive monitoring: as soon as a new vulnerability is published for a component in use, you receive an automatic notification.
+It should be integrated into the build process in an automated manner so that a current SBOM is generated with each release.
+In addition, the CRA requires that the SBOM be kept up to date throughout the entire product lifecycle – for at least the expected product lifetime or five years, whichever is shorter.
+The integration of a vulnerability feed (for example based on NVD or OSV) enables proactive monitoring: as soon as a new vulnerability in a used component is published, you receive an automatic notification.
 Advisori supports you in selecting suitable SBOM tools, integrating them into your CI/CD pipelines, and establishing sustainable processes for SBOM maintenance.

 How are CRA, NIS2, and DORA related and what synergies exist?

-CRA, NIS2, and DORA are three central EU cybersecurity regulations that complement each other and overlap in important areas.
+CRA, NIS2, and DORA are three central EU regulations for cybersecurity that complement each other and overlap in important areas.
 The CRA regulates product security and is directed at manufacturers of digital products.
 NIS 2 regulates the cybersecurity of companies and organizations in critical sectors and their supply chains.
 DORA (Digital Operational Resilience Act) specifically addresses the financial sector and its ICT service providers.
 The synergies are considerable: all three regulations require systematic risk management, incident response processes, and consideration of supply chain security.
 A company that, for example, acts as a manufacturer of software for the financial sector may fall under all three regulations.
-In this case, it is essential not to build isolated compliance silos for each regulation, but to create an integrated framework.
-In concrete terms, this means: the vulnerability management required by the CRA for products can be linked to the risk management framework of NIS2.
+Here it is essential not to build isolated compliance silos for each regulation, but to create an integrated framework.
+In concrete terms, this means: the vulnerability management that the CRA requires for products can be linked to the risk management framework of NIS2.
 The reporting obligations of all three regulations can be covered through a unified incident response process – even if the reporting deadlines and recipients vary.
 The ISMS in accordance with ISO 27001, which many companies have already established for NIS2, provides a solid foundation for the organizational CRA requirements.
 The EU AI Act is also increasingly relevant: products with AI components must meet both CRA and AI Act requirements.
 Advisori is one of the few consulting partners that covers all relevant EU regulations from a single source.
-Rather than engaging separate consultants for CRA, NIS2, DORA, and the AI Act, you receive from us a consistent, synergy-optimized compliance program with clear responsibilities and without redundant measures.
+Instead of engaging separate consultants for CRA, NIS2, DORA, and the AI Act, you receive from us a consistent, collaboration-optimized compliance program with clear responsibilities and without redundant measures.

 What does the CRA conformity assessment involve and how does the CE marking process work?